bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

     $ echo 1 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer
     $ cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer

 Method 2.
-If you want to set it as be done automatically, and don't want to do above everytime, make rules file in /etc/udev/rules.d/.
+If you want to set it to be done automatically, and don't want to do the above everytime, make rules file in /etc/udev/rules.d/.
 For example,

 .. code:: bash